top of page

 (Just sharing the love.
 I absolutely don’t get paid for these.)

-Symi is 1h 15 mins by ferry from Rhodes.
-Schedules can be researched and ferries booked at www.ferries.gr
+Symi is just over an hour by ferry from Rhodes.
+Schedules can be researched and ferries booked at www.ferries.gr or www.sebeco.gr

-It’s often impossible to fly from the UK and make the last ferry of the day, requiring a night’s stop in Rhodes.
+It’s often impossible to fly from the UK and make the last ferry of the day, requiring a night’s stop on Rhodes.
 In which case, you want to stay in Rhodes Old Town.
-Specifically, you want to stay at Marco Polo Mansion.
+Specifically, you want to stay at Marco Polo Mansion, one of my favourite restaurants in the world.
 Ideally for two or three nights.
-The garden at Marco Polo is simply the perfect place to dine, sample Greek wine and enjoy breakfast time.
-Rhodes Town has both explorable bits and best avoided bits.
-(You’ll know which is which immediately).
+Their colourful garden oasis is simply the perfect place to dine, sample Greek wine and enjoy breakfast time.
+Rhodes Town has both explorable bits and best-avoided bits.
+(You’ll know which is which immediately). www.marcopolomansion.gr

 Back on Symi, if money’s no object, then the Old Markets Hotel is definitely for you.
 Or, if you’re a whole houseparty’s worth, look at Anchor House in Harani.